andywiecko/Majoranapp/DEVELOPER_GUIDE.md

 ### Term Summary

-To implement new term:
+To implement a new term:

-1. Create header file of the new term in `Majoranapp/Majoranapp_bits/SpinfullFiller/.`, `Majoranapp/Majoranapp_bits/SpinlessFiller/.` or other namespace than `Spinfull`/`Spinless`;
+1. Create a header file of the new term in `Majoranapp/Majoranapp_bits/SpinfullFiller/.`, `Majoranapp/Majoranapp_bits/SpinlessFiller/.` or other namespaces than `Spinfull`/`Spinless`;
 2. Include header in `Filler`: `Majoranapp/Majoranapp_bits/Filler.hpp`;
 3. Update appropriate function in `Majoranapp/Majoranapp_bits/ConnectionsFiller.hpp`;
 4. Recompile.